-The MTA has not completed the process of evaluating the impact of GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
+The MTA has completed the process of evaluating the impact of GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 This Statement addresses accounting and financial reporting for certain external investment pools and pool participants.
 Specifically, it establishes criteria for an external investment pool to qualify for making the election to measure all of its investments at amortized cost for financial reporting purposes.
 An external investment pool qualifies for that reporting if it meets all of the applicable criteria established in this Statement.
 The specific criteria address (1) how the external investment pool transacts with participants; (2) requirements for portfolio maturity, quality, diversification, and liquidity; and (3) calculation and requirements of a shadow price.
 Significant noncompliance prevents the external investment pool from measuring all of its investments at amortized cost for financial reporting purposes.
 Professional judgment is required to determine if instances of noncompliance with the criteria established by this Statement during the reporting period, individually or in the aggregate, were significant.
 If an external investment pool does not meet the criteria established by Statement No. 79, that pool should apply the provisions in paragraph 16 of Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, as amended.
 If an external investment pool meets the criteria in this Statement and measures all of its investments at amortized cost, the pool's participants also should measure their investments in that external investment pool at amortized cost for financial reporting purposes.
 If an external investment pool does not meet the criteria in this Statement, the pool's participants should measure their investments in that pool at fair value, as provided in paragraph 11 of Statement No. 31, as amended.
 This Statement establishes additional note disclosure requirements for qualifying external investment pools that measure all of their investments at amortized cost for financial reporting purposes and for governments that participate in those pools.
 Those disclosures for both the qualifying external investment pools and their participants include information about any limitations or restrictions on participant withdrawals.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2015, except for certain provisions on portfolio quality, custodial credit risk, and shadow pricing.
-Those provisions are effective for reporting periods beginning after December 15, 2015.
+The MTA has determined that GASB Statement No. 79 had no impact on its financial position, results of operations, and cash flows.

-The MTA has not completed the process of evaluating the impact of GASB Statement No. 80, Blending Requirements for Certain Component Units-An Amendment of GASB Statement No. 14.
+The MTA has not completed the process of evaluating the impact of GASB Statement No. 80, Blending Requirements for Certain Component Units- An Amendment of GASB Statement No. 14.
 The objective of GASB Statement No. 80 is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
-This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial Reporting Entity, as amended.
-This Statement amends the blending requirements for the financial statement presentation of component units of all state and local governments.
+This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial statement presentation of component units for the financial statement presentation of component units of all state and local governments.
 The additional criterion requires blending of a component unit incorporated as a not-for-profit corporation in which the primary government is the sole corporate member.
 The additional criterion does not apply to component units included in the financial reporting entity pursuant to the provisions of Statement No. 39, Determining Whether Certain Organizations Are Component Units.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.